dnce17/cfv_deck_builder/notes.md

+## CSS CAUTION
+* Even though I created specific css file for different pages, the css still applies universally since I did not use module.css.
+I use distinct naming of variables like `duel-field-grid-layout` and `deck-builder-grid-layout`.

 ## DeckBuilderPage.jsx
 * `if (filterVals)` with `filterVal` having a falsy default value ensures nothing is filtered during the initial render of `useEffect()`, preventing the card list from showing entire card database (db).
 This is why `filterVal` is set to `''` rather than an empty object; `''` is considered `false` while an empty object (and array) is considered `true`.
 ```js